Custom Paper Writing

 The U.S. Special Forces killed Osama bin Laden in Pakistan on May 2, 2011.
-Bin Laden was the founder and head of Al-Qaeda, an Islamist Militant group.
+Bin Laden was the founder and head of Al-Qaeda, an Islamist militant group.
 The Navy SEAL Team raided Bin Laden’s compound in Abbottabad, which was built in 2006 (Bowden, 2012).
-The killing of the Al-Qaeda leader, who was among the terrorists in the U.S. most wanted list, sparked mixed reactions globally.
-In particular, the death of Osama had considerable impact, as well as implications, on the future prospects of Al-Qaeda, its affiliates, and other Islamist militant groups (Rogers & McGoldrick, 2011).
+The killing of the Al-Qaeda leader, who was among the terrorists in the U.S.’ most-wanted list, sparked mixed reactions globally.
+In particular, Osama’s death had considerable impact, as well as implications, on the prospects of Al-Qaeda, its affiliates, and other Islamist militant groups (Rogers & McGoldrick, 2011).

-Death of the Al-Qaeda chief was undoubtedly a major blow to the Al-Qaeda fraternity worldwide.
+The death of the Al-Qaeda chief was undoubtedly a major blow to the Al-Qaeda fraternity worldwide.
 Apparently, the group is still reeling from the major blow following the demise of its core architect.
-The group is yet to find someone with outstanding charisma and allure of Osama’s caliber to succeed him (Kitfield, 2012).
-Since the killing of Bin Laden, the organization has been lacking the initially exclusive top control with only Ayman al-Zawahiri emerging as the possible favorite.
-Ayman was Osama’s deputy since the early 1990s in acting capacity.
-However, he lacked the charisma, which was an incomparable attribute of the late bin Laden (Kitfield, 2012).
-Bin Laden had a remarkable personality that attracted many young men in the Arabic world.
+The group has yet to find someone with outstanding charisma and allure of Osama’s caliber to succeed him (Kitfield, 2012).
+Since the killing of Osama, the organization has been lacking the initially exclusive top control, with only Ayman al-Zawahiri emerging as the possible favorite.
+Ayman was Osama’s deputy since the early 1990s in an acting capacity.
+However, he lacked the charisma, which was an incomparable attribute of the late Osama (Kitfield, 2012).
+Osama had a remarkable personality that attracted many young men in the Arabic world.
 Even the West and South Asia were passionate about bin Laden and felt inspired when the fallen leader was at the helm of Al-Qaeda leadership.

 In conclusion, the death of Osama bin laden has resulted in a leadership dilemma in Al-Qaeda and Islamist terrorist groups worldwide.
 Although Al-Qaeda is still focused on the process of expanding the association base and recruiting universally accepted leadership, the biggest challenge remains the leader’s aptitude to exude confidence and charisma, which was typical of bin Laden.